kaygike/kaygike.github.io/pages/books.md

 The rejected son, Smerdyakov (Pavel), is an epileptic bastard.
 He serves as Fyodor's house servant.
 He is the son of "Reeking Lizaveta", a mute who died in childbirth after (allegedly) getting knocked up by Fyodor.
 Smerdyakov tortured animals growing up.
 He love-hates his father and loves his brother Ivan.
 His actions advertently lead to Fyodor's murder and inadvertently to Ivan's mental breakdown.

+**Book I**

-_Book I._ The novel starts with an introduction to the family.
+The novel starts with an introduction to the family.

+**Books II & III**

-_Books II & III._ They visit Father Zosima to help mediate the dispute over the inheritance from Dmitri's mother, but to no avail.
+They visit Father Zosima to help mediate the dispute over the inheritance from Dmitri's mother, but to no avail.
 There is a deeper conflict beneath it all -- Fyodor and Dmitri are in love with the same woman.

+**Book IV**

-_Book IV._ Alyosha tries to help a schoolboy who's being bullied, but ends up apologizing to the boy’s father for Dmitri's past behavior.
+Alyosha tries to help a schoolboy who's being bullied, but ends up apologizing to the boy’s father for Dmitri's past behavior.

+**Book V**

-_Book V._ Ivan jests with Alyosha over his faith, and launches into a long poem titled The Grand Inquisitor.
+ Ivan jests with Alyosha over his faith, and launches into a long poem titled The Grand Inquisitor.
 In the poem, Jesus returns during the Spanish inquisition, is imprisoned, and is chastised for his decision to grant free will to man, as that responsibility was too great a burden and led to human suffering.
 In response, Jesus kisses his prison guard and is released.
 Upon hearing the poem, Alyosha kisses his brother Ivan.

+**Book VI**

-_Book VI._ Father Zosima recounts his life story, and explains his belief that everyone shares responsibility for their neighbors' sins.
+Father Zosima recounts his life story, and explains his belief that everyone shares responsibility for their neighbors' sins.

+**Book VII**

-_Book VII._ Father Zosima dies and his body decomposes, disappointing many who believe that the bodies of holy men don't decompose in death.
+Father Zosima dies and his body decomposes, disappointing many who believe that the bodies of holy men don't decompose in death.
 Alyosha mourns his mentor and ventures back into the world, per Father Zosima's earlier instructions.

+**Book VIII**

-_Book VIII._ Dmitri stalks outside of his father Fyodor's house, suspecting that the woman whom they both love went to visit his father.
+Dmitri stalks outside of his father Fyodor's house, suspecting that the woman whom they both love went to visit his father.
 He carries a brass pestle.
 Time flashes forward and Dmitri flees the property, knocking a servant out along the way.
 Dmitri gets drunk while covered in blood and carrying a wad of money, and is subsequently arrested for the murder of Fyodor.

+**Book IX**

-_Book IX._ Dmitri is interrogated.
+Dmitri is interrogated.
 He admits to striking the servant, but denies murdering his father and refuses to explain how he came into money.
 This is complicated by the fact that money went missing from Fyodor's house upon the murder.
 The only other possible suspect is Smerdyakov, but he was in an epileptic fit when the murder occurred.
 For lack of better explanation and Dmitri's refusal to disclose how he acquired the money, he is formally charged and imprisoned.

+**Book X**

-_Book X._ A friend of the schoolboy met earlier in Book IV is growing up to be a smart-ass atheist, like Ivan.
+A friend of the schoolboy met earlier in Book IV is growing up to be a smart-ass atheist, like Ivan.
 Alyosha challenges the boy's nihilism.

+**Book XI**

-_Book XI._ Ivan meets three times with Smerdyakov and eventually learns the Smerdyakov is the murderer.
+Ivan meets three times with Smerdyakov and eventually learns the Smerdyakov is the murderer.
 Smerdyakov admits to faking an epileptic fit and murdering their father.
 He offers Ivan the stolen money and explains that he never would’ve murdered the old man were it not for Ivan, for it was through Ivan whom Smerdyakov learned that all is permissible and that religious morality is herd mentality.
 Ivan is horrified by the impact of his words and suffers a mental breakdown.
 The devil visits him in hallucinations and mocks his beliefs.
 Smerdyakov commits suicide without confessing to anyone else, and intentionally omits his responsibility for the murder from his suicide note.

+**Book XII**

-_Book XII._ A mockery of trial finds Dmitri guilty.
+A mockery of trial finds Dmitri guilty.
 Ivan remains tormented by guilt, and has yet to recover from his mental breakdown.

+**Epilogue**

-_Epilogue._ Dmitri accepts his fate.
+Dmitri accepts his fate.
 There's talk of an escape plan and he reconciles with one of his former lovers who falsely accused him during the trial.
 But no escape is to be witnessed.
 Instead, Alyosha leads a funeral service for a young schoolboy recently departed.
 He implores the children to love deep and wide, to forgive all, and to cherish every moment and memory they have.
 The boys are enraptured by his speech, and end the novel cheering "Hurrah for Karamazov."
 In Alyosha, the Karamazov family name has been redeemed.

 ## Bushido: The Soul of Japan

 Bushido: The Soul of Japan is a 1900 book by Inazo Nitobé.
 It is an explanation and musing for western audiences of the character, ethics, and history of the Japanese samurai.

-According to author Inazo Nitobé, _Bu-shi-do_ translates to _Military-Knight-Ways_ —  the character, teachings, ethics, and chivalry of Japanese sword-warriors.
+According to author Inazo Nitobé, _Bu-shi-do_ translates to _Military-Knight-Ways_ -- the character, teachings, ethics, and chivalry of Japanese sword-warriors.
 The system is simple: total allegiance to master, death for dishonor, sword as last resort, and honor over all.
 To die for an unworthy cause is cowardice; to slay an unworthy foe is murder.

 For better or worse, samurai are depicted as the archetypal warrior-poet.
 He is stoic, steadfast, and dangerous, yet has self-control and lives in harmony with the dis/order of society.
 Nitobé defends old Japan from the ethical, political, and social criticism levied by the prevailing cultural hegemony (barbarism, imperialism, classism, sexism).
 The Japanese order is bound by a voluntary, self-imposed ethic of duty, honor, and restraint unknown to the West.